This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, you can make it ahead and store it in the refrigerator for up to 3 days.
-Reheat gently over low heat, stirring often.
+Yes.
+Store it in an airtight container in the refrigerator for up to 3 days.
+Reheat gently over low heat with a small splash of cream, stirring constantly until smooth.

 RELATED: 20 Single Serving Meatless Meals